rguiang/ProjectPlan/Project_Plan/README.md

-# Spring Boot "Project Plann" Console Project
+# Spring Boot "Project Plan" Console Project

 This is a sample Java / Maven / Spring Boot (version 2.7.5) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
 I hope it helps you.